MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 ## Check if App Center Crashes is enabled

-You can also check if App Center Crashes is enabled or not:
+You can also check whether App Center Crashes is enabled:

 ```csharp
 bool isEnabled = await Crashes.IsEnabledAsync();
 ```

-## Handled Errors in Unity
+## Handled Exceptions in Unity

-App Center also allows you to track errors by using handled exceptions in Unity.
-In order to do so, simply use the `TrackError` method:
+App Center also allows you to track errors using handled exceptions in Unity.
+To do this, use the `TrackError` method:

 ```csharp
 try {